Published May 15, 2018

 There is no legitimate comparison between the experiment and human sexual intercourse.
 A middle school student who submitted this experiment for a school project would receive a failing grade.
 One is left speechless at the realization that this study is given any consideration.

 And yet, astonishingly, the study has been given serious respect in the scientific community.
-The results have been cited in two dozen scholarly papers, articles, books, and anti-circumcision websites.
+The results have been cited in more than two dozen scholarly papers, articles, books, and anti-circumcision websites.
 Academics with advanced degrees have cited the study to prove that “circumcision has been shown to increase the difficulty of penetration” and that foreskin plays an "important" or even an "essential" role "in the dynamics of sexual intercourse".
 At least five papers claim that the study proves that foreskin decreases the force necessary for vaginal penetration by ninety percent.

 Some writers cited the study as evidence for the negative effects of circumcision on masturbation and male sexual pleasure - subjects that Taves did not explore.
 German, Italian, and Australian citations demonstrate that the study has been accepted internationally.
 In most cases this was the only study cited in support of the assertion that the foreskin facilitates ease of intromission for vaginal intercourse.
 An appendix at the end of this post documents papers and other sources that cite the study to "prove" that circumcision makes vaginal penetration more difficult.